eazemyapi/eazemyapi-skill/README.md

-# EazeMyAPI Skill for Claude
+# EazeMyAPI Skill for AI

-A Claude skill that gives instant expert knowledge for building with [EazeMyAPI](https://eazemyapi.com) — the AI-powered no-code backend builder.
+AI skill that gives instant expert knowledge for building with [EazeMyAPI](https://eazemyapi.com) — the AI-powered no-code backend builder.

 ## What it does

-Once installed, Claude automatically knows:
+Once installed, AI automatically knows:

 - Correct URL structure for CRUD and custom query endpoints
 - All 5 auto-generated actions: `list`, `show/:id`, `create`, `update/:id`, `delete/:id`